Andreas Buntzen: Career

 Buntzen received a commercial education in his father's trading firm.
 In 1804, he was made a partner in the firm which from then on traded as Andreas Buntzen & Søn.
 He continued the operations alone following the father's death in 1810.
 On 19 June 1812, he acquired citizenship as a wholesale merchant (grosserer) in Copenhagen.
 He was hit hard by the Gunboat War and his economic difficulties worsened following the state bankruptcy in 1813.
 In 1820, the firm went bankrupt.
 In 1829, he was employed as an official (kornskriver) by the Port Authority.

 Personal life

 On 6 April 1809, Buntzen married to Camilla Cécilie Victoire Du Puy (1790-1871), daughter of the composer Edouard Du Puy (c.
-1770–1822) and the actress Julie Henriette Pauline Moulineuf (aka Montroze).
+1770–1822) and the actress Julie Henriette Pauline Moulineuf (a.k.a.
+Montroze).
 He was the father of journalist and editor Andreas Buntzen (1811–80).

 Their home was a lively meetingplace for members of the extensive Buntzen family.
 It was also frequented by some of the prominent cultural figures of the time, including Jens Baggesen, Thomasine Gyllembourg (née Buntzen, his cousin) and Peter Andreas Heiberg.

 Buntzen's sister was married to the military officer Frederik (Friederich) Julius Christian de Saint-Aubain.
 (1754–1819) and they lived in an apartment at the corner of Torvegade and Strandgade.
 Their son Andreas Nicolai de Saint-Aubain, who published his books under the pseudonym Carl Bernhard, has described life in the building in Et år i København ("One year in Copenhagen").